 Install, manufacture, and repair keys, keyless entry locks, mechanical locks, high-security lock systems, and restricted master key systems

-Change locks and key control systems
+Change locks and critical control systems

 Replace or adjust faulty, jammed, broken, or worn parts of doors, including hinges, door closers, and electronic release mechanisms

-Change electronic and mechanical key codes
+Change electronic and mechanical codes.

-Help the businessperson or homeowner deal with a break-in
+Help the businessperson or homeowner deal with a break-in.

-Facilitate gaining entry to premises, safes, filing cabinets, etc. when customers lose their keys
+Facilitate gaining entry to premises, safes, filing cabinets, etc., when customers lose their keys

-Sell locks, safes, and associated hardware
+Sell locks, safes, and associated hardware.

 Assist home and car owners in gaining access in cases of accidental lock-outs